MPOX VACCINE AND TESTING ARE AVAILABLE IN NORTH GEORGIA

 - Individuals are urged to speak with their healthcare provider if they are in one of these groups.

-- Anyone with a rash that looks like monkeypox should talk to their healthcare provider, even if they don’t think they had contact with someone who has monkeypox.
+- Anyone with a rash that looks like mpox should talk to their healthcare provider, even if they don’t think they had contact with someone who has mpox.

-If you believe you may have monkeypox and want to be tested, first isolate at home away from others, and call your medical provider.
-Call before visiting your provider and let them know you have signs and symptoms of monkeypox.
+If you believe you may have mpox and want to be tested, first isolate at home away from others, and call your medical provider.
+Call before visiting your provider and let them know you have signs and symptoms of mpox.

 - Muscle aches and backache